AdaSupport/docs/ada-embed.md

 <img width="600" alt="Ada Dashboard Chat Settings" src="https://user-images.githubusercontent.com/9045634/49764964-f2013d80-fc9e-11e8-8e8e-52ed7774b3bf.png">

 ### 2. Embed script
 Once you have your website all ready-to-go, find the page where you'd like to embed the Ada Chat bot.
 This will be a `.html` file (or equivalent).
-Here you will need to paste the following into the `<head>...</head>` block.
+Here you will need to paste the following above the closing `</body>` tag.
 Be sure to replace the example data-handle with your own.

 ```html
 <script